Blue Jays fire Montoyo, promote Schneider for rest of season

 Triple-A manager Casey Candaele was named interim bench coach.

-“I truly wanted this to work with Charlie and wasn’t able to make that happen,” Atkins said before the Blue Jays hosted Philadelphia.
-“I’m extremely disappointed in where we are.
+”I truly wanted this to work with Charlie and wasn’t able to make that happen,” general manager Ross Atkins said before the Blue Jays hosted Philadelphia. ”I’m extremely disappointed in where we are.
 I think we’re better than how we’ve played.”

 Toronto beat the Phillies 4-3 on Tuesday to snap a four-game losing streak.